JackGreenaway/Rgram/README.md

 ## Usage

-Here are examples of how to use the `regressorgram` and `epanchenkov_kernel` functions:
+Here are examples of how to use the `regressorgram` and `kernel_smoothing` functions:

 ### Example: Regression Histogram with Kernel Smoothing
 ```python